 It’s finally spring!
 That means sprouting grass, budding flowers, warmer weather and – for many of us – spring cleaning.
 While you’re dusting those shelves and scrubbing those floors (hopefully with chemical-free cleaners!) you may want to take some time to think about making sure your water source is the cleanest it can possibly be, too!

 Clear Water Doesn't Always Mean Clean Water

-Water quality issues have been in the news a lot recently, with long-term water crises in Flint, Michigan and across many Canadian First Nations communities, as well as recent concerns about traces of pharmaceutical drugs making their way into water supplies.
-I really hope that you live in a place that isn’t forced to drink bottled water as a matter of safety.
+Water quality problems are a long-standing issue all over the world, especially right here in Canada with long-term water crises across many Canadian First Nations communities.
+I really hope that you live in a place that isn’t forced to drink bottled water as a matter of safety (which isn't even regulated).
 But even if the local authority deems your tap water safe to drink, there are ways to make it even safer!